Preventing Overloaded Circuits in Your Electrical System (2022 Guide)

 If you live in an older home, now’s the best time to check its electrical load capacity.
 It’s even more vital to confirm how much it is before you plug in high-wattage appliances.
 Otherwise, you run the risk of electrical overloading.

-4. Upgrade a Non-Compliant Electrical Panel
+4. Upgrade a Non-Compliant Electrical Panels

 If you do find out that your home uses a 60-amp panel, it’s best to get it upgraded by a professional electrician.
 Anything lower than 100 amps are no longer up to federal, state, and city building codes.
 That’s why smaller homes now require at least 100-amp panels, while bigger ones need at least 200 amps.